Get Ready to Stamp Your Virtual Passport

 How to Get and Use Your Virtual Passport:

 While the following events are free and open to the public, participating U of A students can use a virtual passport to track their attendance at events.
 Upon completing events, students will be entered to win various prizes.
-DOWNLOAD THE VIRTUAL PASSPORT
+FILL OUT YOUR VIRTUAL PASSPORT

 Most L&C Series events will be advertised with the L&C Series logo displayed below: